jknightlab/neut-blueprint/README.md

 Table: **Table 1:** Summary of available ChIP-seq samples

+The single sample with H2A_Zac ChIP data is excluded from further analysis.

 Considering high level summaries of the data, the variation in peak calls between samples